What Are Motorcycle Standards?

 What’s more, a motorcycle may encounter a risk as a result of its behavior rather than a hardware or software failure.
 For example, a car has been designed to safely drive in inclement weather, whereas a motorcycle has not.
 Consequently, if a motorcyclist chooses to ride their bike during inclement weather, they are accepting a higher degree of risk.

-Why Motorcycle Safety Integrity Level (MSIL) Is Important
+Why Are Motorcycle Safety Integrity Levels (MSILs) Important for Motorcycle Standards?

 The scope of the second edition of ISO 26262, published in 2018, was extended to provide guidance to motorcycle manufacturers.
 Part 12, “Adaption of ISO 26262 for Motorcycles” was added.
 Part 12 places more responsibility on the motorcyclist rather than the motorcycle to mitigate risks.
 To better assign safety criticality to a system, the Motorcycle Safety Integrity Levels (MSIL) were developed.